narunraman/EndtoEndProvenance/README.md

       The other libraries are only used for provenance analysis.
 Can simply run "pip install noworkflow" if only want noWorkflow, PyPosAST, SQLAlchemy, and python-future.

+The noWorkflow version we currently support outputs to a SQLite database, however for end2end functionality we only support JSON format.
+So you will also need a Prov SQL to JSON converter, which can be found [here](https://github.com/jwons/Prov-SQLtoJSON), and follow the instructions listed there to convert the provenance into a JSON format.

 ### RDataTracker Installation:
 Install via git.